Aboudoc/AU-proxies/README.md

 assert.equal(await ethers.provider.getStorageAt(logic1.address, 0x0), 0)
 ```

-By using eth_storageAt we are bypassing the public getter, we can remove public viewer on x variable
+By using eth_getStorageAt we are bypassing the public getter, we can remove public viewer on x variable

 # Proxy V2 contract